PPPDUD/Linux-Mint-Debloater/README.md

 # Linux-Mint-Debloater
-Script to debloat Linux Mint.
+Script to debloat Linux Mint and Ubuntu.
 It removes a lot of random junk in LM that many people don't use.
 It also updates the system for you.

 # Requirements:
-1. Linux Mint
+1. Linux Mint or Ubuntu
 2. Git (install with `sudo apt install git`)

 # How to use